Marino Nicolich

 Marino Nicolich (30 July 1910 – after 1939), also known as Marino Nicoli, (Note: Nicolich's surname was changed to Nicoli under the fascist regime's policy of Italianisation of personal names of Germanic or Slavic origin.) was an Italian professional footballer who played as a full back.
 He made 100 appearances in the top two tiers of Italian football in the late 1920s and 1930s.

 Career

-Nicolich was born in Monfalcone, and began his football career with his home-town club.
+Nicolich was born in Monfalcone, and began his football career with his hometown club.
 He was a member of the team that won their group of the 1928–29 Prima Divisione, thus gaining promotion to the inaugural season of Serie B. In April 1929, the 18-year-old Nicolich was selected for the representative team of his region, Venezia Giulia, to face their Tuscan counterparts.
 Il Littoriale reported that the Venezia Giulia team did not live up to expectations, and its strength lay in its defence, which partnered "the cunning and Olympian calm of Lorenzo Gazzari with the exuberant impetuosity of the youthful Nicolich"; the match ended 2–2.
 He played in all but one of Monfalcone's matches in the 1929–30 Serie B season, before playing nine games for Spezia at the end of the following campaign while stationed in the area on military service.